kiennguyen156/reports-by-PBI/README.md

-# Data Portfolio
+# Dashboard showcase project

-Welcome to my personal analytics portfolio!
+Welcome to my personal project!
-This repository contains my project using Power BI in 2 different ways: Operations Report & Analytics Report
+This repository contains my project using Power BI for Operations Report.

-## 📁 About the projects
+## 📁 About the project

-### 📉 E-commerce Profitability & Customer Behavior Analytics
-A deep-dive commercial analysis investigating the invisible trade-offs between aggressive revenue generation and severe profit erosion.
-* **Dashboard Anomaly Identification:** Spotted a critical profit erosion trend via high-level monitoring where record-breaking sales periods inversely correlated with a 4-year-low profit margin (compressing to 16.35%) due to mass discounting.
-* **Profitability Threshold Evaluation:** Analyzed the financial impact of promotional tiers using data binning techniques, successfully identifying a strict **20% discount breakeven threshold** and proving that promotions exceeding 21% directly caused net losses without driving substantial incremental revenue.
-* **Micro-Behavioral Analysis:** Spearheaded cohort tracking on 8,900+ buyers to separate customer loyalty from opportunism, uncovering that discount-acquired "deal hunters" exhibited acute price sensitivity and demanded **3x higher discounts (20% vs. 7%)** to trigger repeat purchases compared to organic buyers.

 ### 📦 Olist E-commerce Business Performance Report
 A comprehensive, end-to-end operational report and dashboard focusing on market-driven KPIs, logistics health, and merchant performance across Brazil.